 During the 1960’s as the growth of banking took off.
 At last, the first ATM’s (automated teller machines) were introduced into the UK.
 These were machines where you could withdraw cash by using a cash card issued by your bank.
 At this time, most people used cheques to pay for goods or for bills.
 As banking became more mainstream, many people started withdrawing cash using this method.
 However, cash cards would only allow you to withdraw money that you had in the bank (at this time there were very few credit cards) and not many people had access to overdrafts.
 But, soon there was the introduction of debit cards which could be used in place of a cheque to pay for many items.
 Large stores began to offer the option of paying by debit card in place of a cheque.
 Now we would consider the process as being quite drawn out with slips of paper being imprinted with card details, signed and copies being issued to the customer and the store as well as the issuing bank.

 In 1973 the system of SWIFT payments was established.
 SWIFT stands for Society For Worldwide Interbank Financial Telecommunication.
 It is a network that banks use to send and receive secure financial transactions and financial messages around the world.
 This new system made it possible to transfer funds to anywhere around the globe and to know that they were safe.
 There are fundamental operating procedures that all banks adhere to.
 This system also provides a paper trail that can be followed to establish whether or not a fraud or illegitimate financial transaction has taken place.
-Read more about the history of online loans and credit on our payday loan blog.
+Read more about the grand history of credit in the UK on our blog.